TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.BigCommercePlugin/README.md

 ![image](https://github.com/user-attachments/assets/a49d2d5e-8d28-4f8e-97d4-bfac64bd0b24)

 ![image](https://github.com/user-attachments/assets/9bbfc66d-e6c7-4ba9-8f47-16ed6eab29dd)

-7. Once you are done setting up your application on BigCommerce, copy the client Id and the client Secret, go to your BTCPay instance and update the credentials.
+4. Go ahead and fill out other information about the application, once completed you can save.
+5. Once your application is included in the app list, click on the "View Client Id" icon of the just created application to get the client Id and secret of the BigCommerce application.
+6. Go back to your BigCommerce plugin on BTCPay server, and update the configuration details with the client Id and secret as copied from the BigCommerce application.
 Please ensure they are copied properly.

 P.S: You cannot assign a BigCommerce application credential to multiple stores on BTCPay Server.